| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 Improves VO₂max, running economy, and anaerobic power

-Adds variety, can reduce monotony, and improves multiple energy systems
+Adds variety, can reduce monotony, and trains multiple energy systems

 Sample LSD program: Beginning marathon